 TAX ROLL BILLING INFORMATION

-Waste services remain unchanged and Burrtec is still the City’s contracted waste hauler.
-What changes is that Palm Desert customers will no longer be billed quarterly for their trash service beginning with their July, August, September bill.
-Instead, property owners will see a separate fee on their November 2015 Property Tax Bill for trash service from July 1, 2015 through June 30, 2016.
-Going forward, the fee for trash service will continue to be assessed annually at the same time each year on property owners’ tax bills.
+Palm Desert residential customers are no longer billed quarterly for their trash service (excluding master-billed communities).
+Instead, property owners will see a separate fee included on their Property Tax Bill for trash service from July through June each year.

 FREQUENTLY ASKED QUESTIONS

 Q. I am a new resident.
-What should I do?
+How do I set up service?